Skip to main content

 Prior to lodging an appeal we recommend you view pictures of your vehicle at the time of the infringement here.

 An infringement will only be withdrawn in rare circumstances.
+Please carefully read the scenarios below, as they do not constitute valid grounds for an appeal:

 • You are unfamiliar or new to the area.